In a small bowl, mix together the milk alternative with the vinegar (we're making buttermilk). Set aside.

 In a medium-sized bowl, mix together the cinnamon, sugar, and xanthan gum.
 Spread evenly over the butter.

-Starting on the side farthest away from you, start rolling the dough tightly making at least 4 or 5 rotations.
+Carefully start rolling the dough tightly making at least 4 or 5 rotations towards the bottom dry part of the dough.
 You can lift up the parchment paper to help get the dough up and rolling.
 When you come to the end, pinch the bottom edge of the dough into the log so it creates a seal.

-Transfer rolls to the baking dish and slightly press down on each roll.
+Transfer rolls to a large parchment-lined or greased baking dish and slightly press down on each roll.

 Remove rolls and preheat oven to 350 degrees.